-From the College's start in 1965 with the first degree program in ocean engineering, it has grown to encompass three academic departments and nine technical disciplines.
+From the College's start in 1965 with the first degree program in ocean engineering, it has grown to encompass degree programs in nine technical disciplines.

 Known for strong teaching and advising, diversity of the student body, K-12 outreach programs, collaborations with business and industry, and quality and quantity of research, the College intends to be an institution of choice in the southeast region of the United States.